FAQ on Changes to Academic Requirements

 - WebAdvisor for Seniors at www.wlu.edu/university-registrar/registration/webadvisor-registration-help/variable-credit-courses

-Also, Sophomores who completed zero-credit PE skills courses last year will, in the coming weeks, receive a credit adjustment equal to the number of PE skills completed and including their average grades in their cumulative GPA.
+Also, Sophomores who have completed zero-credit PE skills courses prior to Fall 2017 have received a credit adjustment equal to the number of PE skills completed and including their average grades in their cumulative GPA.

 New category of Experiential (EXP) courses, required for the classes of 2020, 2021, and beyond.
-All students will have access to EXP-designated courses, but current sophomores and first-year must accumulate four credits of EXP coursework.
-The standards of learning for the EXP designation and the list of these courses is still being developed and will be made available as early as possible.
-Many of these are already popular with our students, including one-credit courses in the arts, practica, internships, and community-based learning.
-You will now receive credit for the experiential work that so many of our students pursue.
+All students will have access to EXP-designated courses, but current sophomores and first-years must accumulate four credits of EXP coursework.
+The standards of learning for the EXP designation were approved by the faculty in October 2017 for course proposed by the department and programs, meeting one of the following standards:

-A "normal" full-time course load is 13-15 credits in the fall and winter term, in order to allow students to take a full academic load plus credit-bearing PE and experiential courses.
+A "normal" full-time course load is 13-15 credits in the fall and winter term, encouraging students to take a full academic load plus credit-bearing PE and experiential courses.
 An entering student can easily reach 120 credits without overloading, by averaging term loads of with 13-13-4 credits (30 credits each year for four years), even without AP, IB, or transfer credit.
 Overloads of 16 credits will be approved easily, with overloads of 17 or more continuing to receive careful review by the associate deans or Faculty Executive Committee.
 (See the overload policy at go.wlu.edu/overload-policy.)
 Also, 12 credits will continue to be the minimum full-time course load.
-These changes are now in effect for Fall 2017.
+These changes went into effect for Fall 2017 and beyond.

 1. One credit hour is proportional to one hour of instructional time and I was curious if this wording means that science labs are exempt from this change.